All MySQL programs compile cleanly for us with no warnings on

 libmysql.c:1329: warning: passing arg 5 of `gethostbyname_r' from incompatible pointer type libmysql.c:1329: too few arguments to function `gethostbyname_r' libmysql.c:1329: warning: assignment makes pointer from integer without a cast make[2]: *** [libmysql.lo] Error 1By default, the

-script attempts to determine the correct
+configure script attempts to determine the correct

-number of arguments by using g++
+number of arguments by using g++ the GNU C++ compiler.
+This test

-is not installed.
+yields wrong results, if g++ is not installed.
 There are two ways

 to work around this problem:

-is installed.
+g++ is installed.
 On some Linux

-distributions, the required package is called gpp
+distributions, the required package is called gpp, on others it

-is named gcc-c++
+is named gcc-c++.

-variable to gcc
+variable to gcc:

 export CXX="gcc"

-again afterwards.
+configure again afterwards.